 As crisp fall weather rolls in, there’s another change in the air.
 The flu.

 Influenza causes millions of illnesses in the United States every year.
-But annual flu shots also help prevent millions from getting sick – and that’s a fact.
+But annual flu shots and other types of flu vaccines also help prevent millions from getting sick – and that’s a fact.

 According to the Centers for Disease Control and Prevention, (CDC), 2019-2020 flu vaccinations helped prevent an estimated 7.5 million illnesses – plus, thousands of hospitalizations and deaths.

 But there’s a lot of misinformation floating around out there.
 New and scary flu shot myths spread quickly, just like the flu does.

 That’s why I care so deeply about separating flu shot myth from flu shot fact.
 I think we can all agree keeping ourselves – and our community – healthy during the long flu season should be a top priority.
 And getting your flu vaccine is the best way to make that happen.

 So, if you’re wondering, “Should I get the flu shot,” take a look below at some of the most common flu myths versus the facts you need to know.

 Myth #1: You can get the flu from the flu shot and other flu vaccines

 Fact: Many people have questions about the flu shot.
 Can you get the flu from the flu shot?
 Can the flu shot make you sick?
 Is the flu shot a live virus?
 Can live virus vaccines give you the flu?
 The answer for all of these is a definite no.